Find out what there is to see and do at one of our most important local nature reserves

 There are different themed exhibitions in the centre, as well as talks and events throughout the year.
-The centre also has a delightful wildlife garden and shop.
-Visit the Hengistbury Head website for news and events.

 A land train runs from the Hiker Cafe to the Beach Cafe on Mudeford spit every day (except Christmas Day).
 It is a great way to take in the sights.